$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Introduction

-Our first main result establishes \emph{explicit conditions for the (in)accessibility of a boundary point} for a broad class of $\Lambda$-Wright-Fisher processes with frequency-dependent selective drift and environmental selection that can favor both types.
+Our first main result establishes explicit conditions \mofe{for the attraction or repulsion of the boundary points } for a broad class of $\Lambda$-Wright-Fisher processes with frequency-dependent selective drift and environmental selection that can favor both types.
 In particular, we complete the picture of the long-time behavior studied in~\citep{GS18,CHS19}, and extend results of~\citep{casanova2019effective,CV19} to environmental selection acting in opposing directions.
-Moreover, our results reveal parameter regions for the entire boundary to be inaccessible from the interior of the state space.
+Moreover, our results reveal parameter regions for the entire boundary to be repelling.
 In the context of~$\Lambda$-Wright--Fisher processes without mutation or immigration, this seems to be a new phenomenon.

-The inaccessibility of the boundary has intriguing biological implications.
-It leads to a simple mechanism that explains the maintenance of genetic variation at a single locus by neutral and selective evolution alone; even in temporal homogeneous systems, outside the framework of the deterministic mutation--selection balance, or without any additional mutation or immigration term.
-In our framework, we show that a frequency-dependent selective drift is necessary to maintain coexistence.
-In particular, this boundary behavior does not rely on environmental selection.
-Already a simple instance of weak balancing selection can lead to such situations.
+\modifbis{An entirely repelling boundary has intriguing biological implications.
+It means that genetic variation at a single locus can be maintained by neutral and selective evolution alone; even in temporal homogeneous systems, outside the framework of the deterministic mutation--selection balance, or without any additional mutation or immigration term.
+In our framework, we show that a frequency-dependent selective drift is necessary to maintain coexistence and observe that already a simple instance of balancing selection can lead to such situations.}

-If a boundary point is asymptotically accessible, one would like to quantify how fast~$X$ converges to that boundary.
-We address this in the last of our main results.
-We show that in this situation the probability for~$X$ to not be essentially absorbed at one boundary decays at least either polynomially or exponentially, depending on some integrability conditions on the involved measures.
-If both boundary points are asymptotically accessible, the decay is always exponential and we provide a representation of the fixation probability that is particularly useful for simulations.
+If exactly one boundary point is attractive, one would like to quantify how fast $X$ converges to that point.
+We show that in this situation\mofe{, depending on some integrability conditions, the probability for $X$ not being exponentially (resp. polynomially) close to that attractive point decays at least exponentially (resp. polynomially)}.
+If both boundary points are attractive, the decay is always exponential and we provide a representation of the fixation probability that we consider useful for simulations.